 An excerpt from her manuscript Unpacking for Greece progressed to the top 10% of entries in the 2020 Lascaux Prize in Creative Non-fiction and was awarded First Place Non-Fiction in the 2021 Port Writers Open Literary Competition.
 She was shortlisted in a 2022 Writing NSW review competition and a finalist in the Newcastle Short Story Award 2022.
 “Blood and Gratitude”, a stand-alone piece adapted from two chapters of her travel memoir, was shortlisted in the Society of Women Writers NSW’s National Writing Competition 2022.

 “Some Leafs” – the story of her great-great-grandmother’s extraordinary life on four continents – appears in the anthology Itchy Feet: Tales of Travel and Adventure, published in 2021.
 “Eleven-Thirty” – her exploration of travel and grief – is included in the Newcastle Short Story Award 2022 anthology published by the Hunter Writers Centre.

-Click here for a list of Sally’s publications.
+Click here for Sally’s publications, podcasts and more.

 - Shortlisted in Society of Women Writers NSW National Writing Competition: Non-Fiction category (September 2022)

-- Finalist in Hunter Writers Centre Newcastle Short Story Award (July 2022)
+- Finalist in (and included in the anthology for) Hunter Writers Centre Newcastle Short Story Award (July 2022)

 - Shortlisted in Writing NSW book review competition (February 2022)